-- a) Connectivity and Mobility, achieved by providing fewer than the maximum parking spaces under the Zoning Ordinance; - b) Diversity of Uses and Activities, achieved by providing accessible units and more than 12.5 percent MPDUs; - c) Quality of Building and Site Design, achieved through architectural elevations, exceptional design, historic resource protection, and structured parking; and d) Protection and Enhancement of the Natural Environment, achieved through the
+- a) Connectivity and Mobility, achieved by providing fewer than the maximum parking spaces under the Zoning Ordinance; - b) Diversity of Uses and Activities, achieved by providing accessible units and more than 12.5 percent MPDUs; - c) Quality of Building and Site Design, achieved through architectural elevations, exceptional design, historic resource protection, and structured parking; and d) Protection and Enhancement of the Natural Environment, achieved through the purchase of building lot terminations, and a recycling facility plan.

-&lt;sup>1 For the purpose of these binding elements and conditions, the term "Applicant" shall also mean the developer, the owner or any successor(s) in interest to the terms of this approval.
+1 For the purpose of these binding elements and conditions, the term "Applicant" shall also mean the developer, the owner or any successor(s) in interest to the terms of this approval.